 - Magnesium: Magnesium deficiency is one of the most common mineral deficiencies.
 Magnesium is important for nerve, muscle, and skin health, and over 300 metabolic functions.
 Deficiencies in magnesium can lead to high or uncontrolled blood pressure, poor wound healing, insomnia, muscle cramps, osteoporosis, sugar cravings, fatigue, anxiety, depression, and more.

-There are a number of scientific studies and clinical impressions supporting the use of IV infusions for the treatment of a variety of different types of pain.
+There are a number of scientific studies and clinical impressions supporting the use of IV therapy for the treatment of a variety of different types of pain.